tekanoma/GoStreamRecord/README.md

 - View logs and recorded videos directly in the web UI
 - Docker and service examples for easier setup
 - Manage and add multiple users for webUI login
+- Add new streamers without restarting the recorder

 ## Usage